 The History of Mt.
 Norquay

 Gus Johnson sought out Mt.
-Norquay for its elevation of one thousand feet above the Town of Banff.
+Norquay because of its elevation of one thousand feet above the Town of Banff.
 From there, the first ski runs were prepared in 1926.
+After Johnsons’ death, Cliff White and Cyril Paris led the Banff Ski Club, building the first ski cabin in 1928 and their first rope tow, installed in 1941.

 Where is the Mt.
 Norquay Chairlift Located?

-With your tickets in hand, follow the clearly marked path and be greeted by one of their friendly staff that will instruct you in getting on the chairlift safely.
+Once you have arrived and parked, enter the building at the entrance of the parking lot to purchase your tickets, or purchase them online beforehand.
+With your tickets in hand, follow the clearly marked path.
+You will be greeted by one of their friendly staff members, who will instruct you on how to get on the chairlift safely.

 Distance Between the Town of Banff and Mt.
 Norquay Chairlift